canonical/nginx-ingress-integrator-operator/docs/how-to/add-the-nginx-route-relation.md

 ```
 charmcraft pack
 ```
-This will build the charm inside an LXC for you.
+This will build the charm inside an LXC container for you.
 The output will tell you the location of the built charm.
-In my case, that was `my-charm_ubuntu-22.04-amd64.charm`.
+For example, `my-charm_ubuntu-22.04-amd64.charm`.

 Now let's add a juju model and deploy our charm.
 ```